sambos/webpack-demo/README.md

 ### Demo 3
-Now lets try to run the same example with webpack dev server where all the changes will automatically be built and published for us - whenever any file is updated !! - we will reuse the files created in the Demo 2.
+Now lets try to run the same example with webpack dev server where all the changes made to .css will automatically be built and published for us - whenever any file is updated !! - we will reuse the files created in the Demo 2.

 Lets add style.css file and add it to index.js